sciunto-org/xboomx/README.md

 For original license see the file `LICENSE.org`

-This is a fork of https://bitbucket.org/dehun/xboomx
+This is a fork of https://bitbucket.org/dehun/xboomx and https://github.com/victorhaggqvist/xboomx